z9fr/School-Management-System/README.md

 ### Installation

-You can Find the setup files in the  <a href="https://github.com/d4az/School-Management-System/releases/tag/1.0"> Here</a> and also you can download the setup files from website
+You can Find the setup files in the  <a href="https://github.com/d4az/School-Management-System/releases/tag/1.0"> Here</a> and also you can download the setup files from <a href="https://d4az.github.io/images/schoolmanagementsystem/School%20Management%20System.zip"> Website </a>